Black Friday 2020: best early UK deals and bargains

 • Nespresso is selling a VertuoPlus coffee maker and Aeroccino 3 milk frother, plus 100 capsules, as a package for £89 until 2 December.
 The coffee maker on its own has a recommended retail price of £199, although it is currently selling for £99 on the site.

 • Lakeland has a range of deals on kitchen gadgets.
-A Lavazza Jolie Coffee Machine with Milk Frother is half price at £64.99, while a Joseph Joseph Elevate 5-Piece Knife Carousel has been reduced to £62.99 (it’s usually £89.99 there but £80 at Dunelm).
+A Lavazza Jolie coffee machine with milk frother is half price at £64.99, while a Joseph Joseph Elevate five-piece knife carousel has been reduced to £62.99 (it’s usually £89.99 there but £80 at Dunelm).